Approach to PR

 Jonathan Eifert previously worked at IMG Artists (London) and Astral (Philadelphia).
 He now serves clients throughout the U.S. as the founder of Jonathan Eifert Public Relations.
 He is an associate member of the Grammy Recording Academy and regular contributor to ArtsHacker.com.

 While living in London, Jonathan completed his Master of Arts degree in cultural policy and management (arts administration) from City, University of London—specializing in classical artists’ brands and their development.
-He holds additional degrees in piano (Bachelor of Music) and biblical studies (Bachelor of Science) from Cairn University.
+He holds a degree in piano (Bachelor of Music) from Cairn University.

 Jonathan Eifert Public Relations is comprised of dynamic and skilled independent contractors to assist in managing clients' specific communications and marketing needs at a fraction of the cost it would take to hire full or part time employees.